tronikos/opower-login-service/README.md

 - **Intelligent Session Management**: Keeps one active browser session per user in memory to avoid redundant logins and resource creation.
 Stale sessions are automatically cleaned up.
 - **Session Persistence**: Saves successful browser session data (cookies, local storage) to disk, which allows you to skip the MFA verification step on future logins.
 - **Modern Tech Stack**: Built with FastAPI, Pydantic, and modern asynchronous Python.
-- **Containerized**: Comes with a production-ready, multi-arch (amd64, arm64) Dockerfile and a GitHub Actions workflow for automated builds and releases to GHCR.
+- **Containerized**: Comes with a production-ready, multi-arch (amd64, arm64/aarch64) Dockerfile and a GitHub Actions workflow for automated builds and releases to GHCR.
 - **Extensible**: Easily support new utilities by implementing a simple Python class.

-## Supported Utilities

-- Pacific Gas & Electric (PG&E)

-### Adding a New Utility

-In `src/app/main.py`, create a new class that inherits from `UtilityAutomator` similar to the existing `PgeAutomator` class.
-The service will automatically discover and register it.

-The best way to develop the automation logic is to run the service locally with a visible browser, see below.
-Use the web interface at `http://localhost:7937` to test your changes in real-time.
-Use your browser's "Inspect Element" tool to find the correct selectors for buttons and input fields.

 ## Local Development Setup

+Follow these steps if you want to contribute to the project or run it from source.

 ### 1. Create a Virtual Environment